The 10 Dumbest Cities In America For 2025

 Adult High School Dropout: 23.0% (22nd worst)

-In order to rank the dumbest cities in the USA of A, we had to determine what criteria defines a dumb person.
+In order to rank the dumbest cities in the USA of A, we used Saturday Night Science to find the least educated cities.

 We then looked at the following dumb-tastic criteria for each of the places on the list: